Demet Mutlu

-Demet Mutlu is a Turkish entrepreneur.
+Demet Mutlu (born 22 August 1981) is a Turkish entrepreneur.
 She is the founder and CEO of Trendyol, an e-commerce operating in Turkey and Europe.
 She left Harvard Business School in 2010 and founded Trendyol.
 She is also an investor and co-founder of Peak Games, and one of the largest companies in the global mobile gaming industry which was acquired by Zynga for $1.8 billion.

 Education and career

 Demet Mutlu graduated cum laude from New York University with a degree in Economics.
 After working for a number of companies in marketing and business development in Switzerland, Japan, America and Turkey, Demet Mutlu started her MBA at Harvard Business School in 2009.

 During a visit to Turkey during the summer after her first year at Harvard Business School, Demet Mutlu saw there was a gap in the field of e-commerce, especially in fashion, and left Harvard Business School to found Trendyol in 2010.

 Trendyol has taken an important step to reach consumers in Europe and launched the en.trendyol.com website for the users of 27 countries in Europe.
 Trendyol is an online marketplace that enables local merchants to sell online through the platform.
 This model enables Trendyol to promote Turkish manufacturers and brands around the world.